Download our summary table to identify which checks are required

 Carry out a risk assessment

-If you need to start someone in post before you know the outcome of their DBS check, and you feel you can demonstrate that your circumstances are exceptional, you can use the risk assessment template in the section on 'appointees from another school or college' above to help you decide:
+If you need to start someone in post before you know the outcome of their DBS check, and you feel you can demonstrate that your circumstances are exceptional, you can use the risk assessment template in section 2 above to help you decide:

 - Whether this would be appropriate